enriqueartal/TorsionDivisorsCubicZariskiPairs/README.md

 # TorsionDivisorsCubicZariskiPairs
-Computations for the *Torsion divisors of plane curves with maximal flexes and Zariski pairs*
+Computations for the *Torsion divisors of plane curves with maximal flexes and Zariski pairs*, joint paper of E. Artal, S. Bannai, T. Shirane and H. Tokunaga.

 Still alpha versions!!!